 About this Lecture#

-Welcome to the 3rd edition of the Introduction to Scientific Machine Learning for Engineers in the winter semester 2023/2024!
-We are looking forward to a hopefully great semester, and to excite as many of you as possible for Scientific Machine Learning.
+Welcome to the 4th edition of the Introduction to Scientific Machine Learning for Engineers in the winter semester 2024/2025!
+We look forward to a hopefully great semester and to excite as many of you as possible for Scientific Machine Learning.

-The course breaks down into an introduction to the topic, followed by 4 core content blocks which are interspersed with practice problems while being supported by JuPyter notebook-based tutorials for the practical application of the learned concepts.
+The course breaks down into an introduction to the topic, followed by the core content (“Lecture”), which is interspersed with practice problems while being supported by JuPyter notebook-based tutorials (“Exercise”) for the practical application of the learned concepts.

 Lecturers#

-Questions should preferably be posted in the Moodle, or else be sent to Artur Toshev.
+Questions should preferably be posted on Moodle or sent to Artur Toshev or Harish Ramachandran.

 Outline#